• Skip to primary navigation

 Instructions

-1. Place the water, oats, cocoa powder, coconut nectar, vanilla, and sea salt in a high powered blender.
+1. Place the cold water, oats, cocoa powder, agave nectar, vanilla, and sea salt in a high powered blender.

 2. Blend on high for 30 seconds until completely blended and combined.
-See note below!
+See note below, it’s important you don’t blend for more than 30 seconds!

 3. Pour the contents of the blender through a nut milk bag, clean thin dish towel, or cheese cloth.